SlopeCraft/SlopeCraft/docs/HowToCompile.md

    2. Edit **SOURCES** and **HEADERS** in *SlopeCraftMain.pro* as well.
 This step is to make sure that zlib can be included.
 It might be a stupid way but it works.
 4. Compile.

    Remember to copy two directories *Blocks* and *Colors* into the same place where the target is generated.
 SlopeCraft will try to get access to them once started.
-If it failed to find any of these files, it will report an error and ask you to find it.
-If you didn't find it, SlopeCraft will terminate itself.
+If it failes to find any of these files, it will report an error and ask you to find it.
+If you don't find it, SlopeCraft will terminate itself.

 ## Notice
 1. Since Eigen has tons of compile-time optimization, your first compiling may spend several minutes and send tons of warnings.
-Just wait.
+Just wait and bear it.
-2. If you meet any problem when compiling, just draw a new issue.
+2. If you meet any problem when compiling, draw a new issue.